 The challenge is to understand applying these concepts must be incremental.
 Just as with load, volume, or density, the increase of complexity in cross patterning must be introduced slowly.
 Otherwise, we end up building dysfunction rather than creating more efficient and effective human movement.

 “The challenge is to understand applying these concepts must be incremental.”

 In the effort to introduce cross pattern concepts incrementally (since they require more coordination), we, as instructors, tend to focus on either hold position or body position first.
 But here are a few examples of how we can change body position in some of the most classic movements to introduce a more cross pattern challenge.

 Changing load position can be very useful in movements that tend to be more complex, such as lunges, step-ups, and movements in different planes other than sagittal.
 Here are some ways to utilize load position for cross patterning.

 The final stage is to combine both elements of holding and standing position.
 These are truly athletic type of drills that challenge not just strength, but coordination, as well.

 I know what you might be thinking, “But will I get strong?”
 I wondered the same thing until I used these methods to fix a rather debilitating low-back injury.
 I was shocked at how weak I was.
 But by sticking with these concepts, I not only regained my functionality, but also now have good strength in lifts I never even trained before.

 Want to find out how we look at drills like crawling in a MUCH bigger sense?
-You can check out our L.I.F.T. pushing module HERE and save 25% on these great educational programs and everything at DVRT with code “save25” HERE
+You can check out our L.I.F.T. pushing module HERE and save 30% on these great educational programs and everything at DVRT (excluding live events) with code “holiday2020” HERE